 - Key to the protection of the landscape is the identification of the Built-up Area Boundary which defines urban areas from that of the countryside (see Map 7(ii)).
 Development outside this boundary should be strictly limited to that considered necessary for its location so that the countryside is protected for its own sake.
 The intention should be to maintain and enhance the Green Infrastructure and prevent coalescence of settlements with policy provision for Green Infrastructure and Gaps Between Settlements (see map 7(v)) - The Gap Between Settlements separating Ferring and East Preston, and part of the District's Green Infrastructure Network (see map 7(iv), is an integral part of the distinctive character of Kingston Parish and protects our valued landscape. - The Gap Between Settlements provides stunning views into and out of the South Downs National Park and should not be compromised with development (see Constraints Map 7(iii)). - The Gap Between Settlements provides flood attenuation in the area.
-Any development would enhance the risk of flooding. - The Gap Between Settlements is characteristically tranquil as a result of its rural nature and darker night skies and also acts to retain Kingston Parish's distinctive landscape character and sense of place. - Climate change is widely believed to be altering our weather patterns giving considerably wetter winters (as seen during the winter of 2013/2014) which could lead to a greater risk of flooding events from land, rivers and sea. (see flood maps in Appendices 1 and 2)
+Any development must not enhance the risk of flooding. - The Gap Between Settlements is characteristically tranquil as a result of its rural nature and darker night skies and also acts to retain Kingston Parish's distinctive landscape character and sense of place. - Climate change is widely believed to be altering our weather patterns giving considerably wetter winters (as seen during the winter of 2013/2014) which could lead to a greater risk of flooding events from land, rivers and sea. (see flood maps in Appendices 1 and 2)

-Any development, building or landscape redesign within the designated Gap Between Settlements will be vigorously discouraged, unless to enhance the biodiversity of the corridors by creating new hedgerows, ditches and rifes which form important wildlife corridors between the coast and the South Downs National Park.
+That any development, building or landscape redesign within the designated Gap Between Settlements should not be detrimental to the districts character, sense of place, views to and from the coast, and tranquillity, or endanger the biodiversity within the gap between the coast and the South Downs National Park.